 Being offered an interview, especially when you’re searching for a job, is one of the greatest feelings ever.
 It shows, in most cases, that you have one foot in the door.
 Companies do not usually invite unqualified people for job interviews.
 If you are asked to interview, it shows that your potential employers have looked at your CV and have come to the conclusion that your skills are adequate for the job.
 However, this doesn’t mean that you’re guaranteed the role you applied for.

 If you’ve gotten to the interview phase of your job application, you should be glad, but it is hardly the time to relax.
-It is likely that other people who are competing for the job with you have also gotten to this phase.
-This means that the results of the interview determine who gets the job and so, in this case, the last phase is the most important.
+Likely, other people who are competing for the job with you have also gotten to this phase.
+This means that the interview results determine who gets the job, and so, in this case, the last phase is the most important.

 STEPS TO TAKE BEFORE AN INTERVIEW

 So how does one go about preparing for an interview?
 What are the important steps to take while getting ready to go to that all-important oral examination?

 The first thing you need to do is to prepare.
 Interviewing is a skill, and like any other skill, it needs lots of practice and preparation.
 So how do you prepare?
 What strategies can help you ace your interview?